SuperNik17/demos/aruco-leader-follower-nav/README.md

 > *(Detailed README files for each subfolder and module will be provided separately.)*

 ## 🙏 Acknowledgments
-This project was developed at the **University of Naples Federico II**, Department of Industrial Engineering, within the activities of the **LAM4r Laboratory** (Laboratory for Advanced Mechatronics for Robotics).
+This project was developed at the **University of Naples Federico II**, Department of Industrial Engineering, within the activities of the **LAM4r Laboratory**.
 The research, design, and development activities were carried out by the laboratory team.
 Special thanks to **Pasquale Stingo**, who contributed by performing the experimental tests during his Master's thesis project.